machdyne/werkzeug/README.md

 ## Firmware

-The firmware can be updated by holding down the BOOTSEL button, connecting the Werkzeug USB-C port to your computer, releasing the button, and then dragging and dropping a new UF2 file to the device filesystem.
+The firmware can be updated by holding down the BOOT button, connecting the Werkzeug USB-C port to your computer, releasing the button, and then dragging and dropping a new UF2 file to the device filesystem.

 ### Firmware Resources